Table of Contents

 If you want a traditional chair I would definitely go for some type of adjustable chair and have something for them to put their feet on.
 I’m short and no matter how I adjust my office chair, my feet don’t rest comfortably on the floor.

-I have what is a technically a gaming chair as my office chair and I love it.
+I have what is a technically a gaming chair as my office chair and I love it (I got that idea from my Aunt who said it was the best thing ever).
 It’s great back support, there’s a footrest and you can recline.

 Not that you want your kids reclining while they’re in school, but when the kids do finally go back to school, maybe you take over the gaming chair?

 That’s not the one I actually use in my office.
 The one I have is no longer available and it’s a little more grown up office-y, but the function is the same.
 Footrest that pulls out, full recline, adjustable height, back support, head support.